callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/04-democracy.markdown

 ## Modern FOSS
 In modern FOSS, democracies are very rare, even among bigger projects!
 Godot, for example: It's by no means a democracy.
-Democracy is also what I believe to be the first step toward Technomarxism in the modern FOSS-sphere.
+Democracy is also what I believe to be the first step toward Marxocracy in the modern FOSS-sphere.
 Nowadays, worse systems like meritocracy or maybe even oligarchy dominate the FOSS market.
 It is truly a disgusting sight.